pionl/laravel-chunk-upload/readme.md

 necessary, add to `api` routes and change the config to use IP for chunk name.
 2. Implement your Javascript code (you can use the same code as below or in example repository)
 3. __Check if your library is sending `cookie`, the chunk naming uses session (you can [change it](#unique-naming) - will use only IP address)__
-4. Implement the FileReceiver (example below)
+4. Implement the FileReceiver (example below).
+**Chunk upload works only withing local storage.** If you need to upload the file to the cloud you can do it only after the chunks are merged `$receiver->isFinished() === true`.
+Instead of using
+`move` function get the contents of your file and upload it to cloud.
+More can be found (here)[https://github.com/pionl/laravel-chunk-upload-example/issues/5#issuecomment-359793775]

 ### FileReceiver
 - You must create the file receiver with the file index (in the `Request->file`), the current request and the desired handler class (currently the `ContentRangeUploadHandler::class`)